Master's Program in Art, Law and Business

 These courses provide students with knowledge over a range of areas in international art business including art law and taxation, appraisal/valuation, intellectual property rights, ethics and corporate social responsibility, use of information and communication technology

 2 credits per term (6 credits total)

 Mapping the Art World

-The goal of this course is to familiarize students with the institutions that have historically played an essential role in shaping the art market including private dealers, galleries, collectors, auction houses, critics, and museums.
+The goal of this course is to familiarize student with the institutions that have historically played an essential role in shaping the art market including private dealers, galleries, collectors, auction houses, critics and museums.

-In addition to lectures and presentations, students will attend weekly field studies in the exhibition rooms of Christie’s where they will engage directly with some of the finest specialists of fine and decorative art in the world.
-These field studies give the students uncommon insight into the important art market issues of valuation, authenticity and evolving global collecting patterns.
+In addition to lectures and presentations, you will attend weekly field studies in the galleries of Christie’s where you will engage directly with some of the finest specialists of fine and decorative art in the world.
+These field studies give rare insight into the important art market issues of valuation, authenticity and evolving global collecting patterns.
 Specific emphasis is on the inner workings of the auction house.

-The class concludes with a study trip to Art Basel Miami where students will have the opportunity to engage directly with art market professionals.
+The class concludes with a study trip to Art Basel Miami where you will have the opportunity to engage directly with art market professionals.

 Management in the Arts: The Art Advisory and Gallery Business

 This course provides students with the opportunity to understand the processes involved in launching and successfully managing a commercial art gallery and art advisory business.
 In addition to reviewing the historical development of the gallery, students will study current art businesses specializing in different media and historical periods as well as galleries operating at different business levels and contexts.
 Guest speakers from diverse commercial venues provide first-hand art market insight into how successful galleries manage the dynamic complexity of the art market.
 You will also explore the impact of art fairs and online sale platforms on the traditional brick-and-mortar gallery art business.
 A term-long project will take you through the journey of planning and preparing